Tried growing out your mustache for Movember only to be filled with patchiness, disappointment, and despair?

 And this offset can be especially pronounced when you are growing a patchy mustache as well!

-Therefore, we would recommend that after about a month of growth on your beard, that you head to the barbershop to tend to your facial hair and scale it back.
+Therefore, after about a month of growth on your beard, we would recommend that you head to the barbershop to tend to your facial hair and scale it back.

-This will not only keep the hair on your cheeks and chin in line with the length of your mustache, but it will also give you a more uniform appearance that might make you turn a few heads.
+A regular trim will keep the hair on your cheeks and chin in line with the length of your mustache.

 7. Oh No!
 Now The Mustache Isn’t Growing Evenly